KubeStock-DevOps-project/kubestock-infrastructure/docs/ansible-getting-started.md

 Update the Kubespray inventory if needed (`kubespray/inventory/kubestock/hosts.ini`).
 Static workers live at the IPs from `worker_private_ips`; add/remove entries to match that list.

+> Terraform automatically applies `terraform/prod/worker_user_data.sh` to each worker instance so that Python 3 and its tooling are preinstalled for Ansible.
+No manual prep is required on the nodes before running Kubespray.

 ### Group variables

 `kubespray/inventory/kubestock/group_vars/all/all.yml` should contain: